jjhny2a/LFTP4WIN-CORE/README.md

 One login to rule them all!

-**Disclaimer:** The solution works well to download with `lfpt` on Windows x64 but you may experience bottlenecks from peering to your remote host or from your PC hardware and local network setup.
+**Disclaimer:** The solution works well to download with `lftp' on Windows x64 but you may experience bottlenecks from peering to your remote host or from your PC hardware and local network setup.
 For example, an NVME SSD will provide superior results compared to an old mechanical drive.
-So there is no one configuration thats fits all options and you may need to tweak the default lftp settings to find the best way to leverage your current setup to its max potential.
+So there is no one configuration that fits all options and you may need to tweak the default lftp settings to find the best way to leverage your current setup to its max potential.
 The readme should contain all the information you need to understand and configure the solution.

 [How to monitor your network performance when using this solution](https://www.ghacks.net/2017/12/28/a-detailed-windows-resource-monitor-guide/)